about the electrical lineworker program

 Most of our students use a bank loan or personally fund their education.
 Contact your local bank or credit union to see if you qualify to obtain a personal loan to cover your tuition and fees for the Electrical Lineworker Program.

 The electric power industry plays a critical role in our society on many levels.
-It advances the nation’s economic growth and productivity; promotes business development and expansion; and provides solid employment opportunities to American workers.
+It advances the nation’s economic growth and productivity; promotes business development and expansion; and provides ample employment opportunities to American workers.
 It is a robust and growing industry that contributes to the progress and prosperity of our nation.

-A successful completion of our educational objectives by students results in graduates that will be qualified for a variety of positions including but not limited to the following:
+Successful completion of our educational objectives by students results in graduates that will be qualified for a variety of positions including but not limited to the following:

 do you have